· Compliance · 13 min read

 1. PFAS as Hazardous Constituents The EPA has proposed listing nine PFAS compounds — including PFOA and PFOS — as RCRA hazardous constituents.
 While this initial step does not immediately create new listed hazardous waste codes for generators, it signals a regulatory trajectory that will expand PFAS-related tracking requirements.
 Facilities that handle PFAS-containing solvents, firefighting foams, or industrial process chemicals should begin documenting their PFAS waste streams now, before a new listing forces retroactive compliance.

-2. Lithium Battery Waste Management A proposed federal rule would establish a distinct Universal Waste category for lithium-ion batteries with enhanced safety and storage standards.
-As lithium battery use scales across manufacturing, distribution, and logistics operations, facilities that accumulate spent battery packs will face new tracking, labeling, and storage requirements.
+2. Lithium Battery Waste Management EPA is developing a rulemaking that would establish a distinct universal waste category for lithium batteries with tailored safety and storage standards.
+As lithium battery use scales across manufacturing, distribution, and logistics operations, facilities that accumulate spent battery packs should expect sharper tracking, labeling, and storage expectations.
 Treating lithium batteries as standard universal waste today may not be sufficient after the final rule is published.

 Regulatory Sources & References